 Finding a freelance graphic designer can be tough.
 There are so many designers out there and they all seem to offer various levels of quality, service and value.
-So sometimes just choosing the cheapest designer seems like an easy way to make a decision and save some money.
+So sometimes just choosing the designer with the cheapest hourly rate seems like an easy way to make a decision and save some money.
 But sometimes using a cheap designer can actually cost you more money in the long wrong.
 Here’s why.

 Graphic designers may be offering their services cheaply for a number of different reasons.
 They might be a fantastic graphic designer who just doesn’t know their worth, or they me be…

 – Desperate for work,

-- Trying to undercut their competition and/or compete on price,
+– Trying to undercut their competition or trying to compete on price,

 – Living in a country with a low cost of living,

-- Are cutting corners (eg. using templates, copying/stealing other designer’s work)
+– Cutting costs by cutting corners (eg. using templates, copying/stealing other designer’s work),

 Now lets look at the some of the reasons why cheap graphic designers may end up costing you more money…

 Inexperienced or off-shore designers may not know or understand your target market

 If someone is on the other side of the world, how can they be expected to know or understand your target market?
 So how can they possibly design something that is going to engage your target market and make them want to be your customer?
 If you’re investing time and money in something that isn’t as effective as it could be, you are going to lose sales, and therefore lose money.